59 Garage Wall Ideas

 Find some old paneling or barn boards – some guys even use pallet wood – to make yourself a wall.
 Alternate size and color to create interest.

 You can also use the same style of wood to make a more uniform look, that’s your choice.
-Wood with nail holes or other imperfections are fair game.
+Wood with nail holes or other imperfections is fair game.
 They make for a more worn look that some people may actually pay for.

 Combine your wood panels with stressed steel components like old siding or roofing, even a little rust is fine as it varies the look of the wall.
 Use it as wainscoting or as part of a shelving or cabinet unit.